Raizada143/Raizada143/README.md

-- 👋 Hi, I’m @Raizada143
+- 👋 Hi, I’m shekhar raizada
-- 👀 I’m interested in ...
+- 👀 I’m interested in PHOTOGRAPHY and COADING
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me Insta:- shake._.her

 <!---
 Raizada143/Raizada143 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.